oasis-tcs/openc2-jadn/jadn-v2.0.md

 are unique within a type.
 * FieldIDs for Array and Record types denote position within the collection and must be numbered consecutively starting at 1.
-* For Map, Record, Enumerated and Choice types the `id` option indicates that fields are always identified by FieldID.
+* For Map, Enumerated and Choice types the `id` option indicates that fields are always identified by FieldID.
 FieldName is treated as a comment that has no effect on validation and is never included in literal values.
+The `id` option cannot be used with Record; the Array type is equivalent to Record with id.
 * TypeOption `0x71` (collection is an ordered set) is referred to as `unique` when used with the ArrayOf type and `ordered` when used with MapOf, Map or Record types.